jglombitza/tutorial_nn_airshowers/README.md

-# tutorial_nn_airshowers
+# Air shower reconstruction using deep neural networks
-Train neural networks to reconstruct air-shower properties using detector responsed measured at a ground-based observatory
+Train neural networks to reconstruct air-shower properties using detector response measured at a ground-based observatory.